 Master the skills needed to examine and leverage business data in this advanced, three-day Microsoft Power BI class.
 Students become intimately familiar with the full suite of Power BI products.
 Through both individual and group projects, participants learn basic Business Intelligence concepts, manage dataflow with Excel and other platforms, combine and shape data into an effective model, work with direct connectivity options and interactive visualizations, and examine mobile business intelligence applications.

-Get to know Microsoft Power Query, one of the most powerful Microsoft BI and Excel tools, in this introductory one-day class.
-Power Query allows users to transform and combine data from numerous sources.
-Through a combination of live instruction, class discussions, and hands-on learning, participants explore concepts like database connection, loading, and grouping, data merges, Power Query syntax, and CSV, text, and Excel management.
+Get to know Microsoft Power Query, one of the most powerful Microsoft BI and Excel tools, in this introductory, one-day class.
+Power Query allows users to transform and combine data from multiple sources.
+Through a combination of live instruction, class discussions, and hands-on learning, participants explore concepts such as database connections, loading and grouping data, merging data, Power Query syntax, and managing CSV, text, and Excel files.

 Learn how to use Microsoft Power BI to visualize business data in this two-day introductory course.
-Through a combination of individual and group projects, live instruction, and class discussions, participants master areas like grouping, summarizing, merging, and calculating data, database connection, Power BI tools, and data reporting.
+Through a combination of individual and group projects, live instruction, and class discussions, participants master areas such as grouping, summarizing, merging, and calculating data, connecting databases, Power BI tools, and creating data reports.

-This one-day, beginner-level course gives participants a basic overview of Microsoft Power BI Online.
+This one-day, beginner level course provides participants with a basic overview of Microsoft Power BI Online.
 This platform enables users to import, combine, and transform data.
-Through a combination of hands-on learning, class discussions, and live instruction, participants acquire skills like dashboard and report configuration, data importing, and report sharing.
+Through a combination of hands-on learning, class discussions, and live instruction, participants acquire skills such as configuring dashboards and reports, importing data, and report sharing.

 Showing 12 of 35 courses